deeplearning4j/deeplearning4j-docs/cpu.md

 ### Configuring AVX in ND4J/DL4J

-Defaults:
+As noted earlier, for best performance you should use the version of ND4J that matches your CPU's supported AVX level.

+ND4J defaults configuration (when just including the nd4j-native or nd4j-native-platform dependencies without maven classifier configuration):
 * 1.0.0-beta5 and earlier: "generic x86" (no AVX) is the default for nd4j/nd4j-platform dependencies
 * Current snapshots and later versions of ND4J: AVX2 is the default

 To configure AVX2 and AVX512, you need to specify a classifier for the appropriate architecture.

-The following binaries are provided for x86 architectures:
+The following binaries (nd4j-native classifiers) are provided for x86 architectures:
 * Generic x86 (no AVX): `linux-x86_64`, `windows-x86_64`, `macosx-x86_64`
 * AVX2: `linux-x86_64-avx2`, `windows-x86_64-avx2`, `macosx-x86_64-avx2`
 * AVX512: `linux-x86_64-avx512`

-Example: AVX2 on Windows (Maven pom.xml)
+**Example: Configuring AVX2 on Windows (Maven pom.xml)**
 ```
 <dependency>
     <groupId>org.nd4j</groupId>